engineer-man/piston/readme.md

 cd cli && npm i && cd -
 ```

-Thge Piston API will now be online with no language runtimes installed.
-To install runtimes, [use the CLI](https://github.com/engineer-man/piston#cli).
+The API will now be online with no language runtimes installed.
+To install runtimes, [use the CLI](#cli).

 ## Just Piston (no CLI)